oneapi-src/oneCCL/doc/rst/source/installation.rst

 Custom Installation
 ^^^^^^^^^^^^^^^^^^^

-You can customize CLI-based installation (e.g. specify directory, compiler, and build type):
+You can customize CLI-based installation (for example, specify directory, compiler, and build type):

 * To speciify **installation directory**, modify the ``cmake`` command: